The Ultimate Guide to Dropshipping

 People don’t appreciate receiving a product that looks nothing like in the picture displayed in your online store.
 This means that, even if you already have chosen a potential supplier, you need to do your due diligence, order a sample product, have it sent to yourself and check it out.
 Then, ensure you present the products in your portfolio in the most realistic way possible, to avoid inconveniences and customers’ complaints.

-Refunds policy is something you mustn’t ignore when starting a dropshipping business.
+A refund policy is something you mustn’t ignore when starting a dropshipping business.
 Similar to every type of eCommerce business, a policy for handling refunds is a necessity.
 You don’t want to find yourself in a situation where a customer is dissatisfied with a certain product and asks for a refund that you can’t provide.
-When it comes to customer returns, unless you have a ‘No Refunds Policy’, it is your obligation to find a solution to replace the product or refund the unhappy customer.
+In dropshipping, the one responsible for returns is your supplier, therefore when looking for a legitimate supplier make sure that he works professionally and offers the possibility for a 14-day return policy.

 Testing the quality of the product is one thing while testing the time for delivery is another thing.
 Both are equally important for owners of dropshipping stores.
 You may wonder why that is.
 It’s simple.
 Your hands are tied when it comes to shipping because your supplier is responsible for that stage of the process.
 What you are responsible for is testing your supplier’s delivery times.
 If your customers wait a lifetime for their product to arrive, your business is not heading in the right direction.